J-Wachs/Z21Client/README.md

 The Z21Client class supports the following features:

-* Multi language, Danish when language is set to Sanish in Windows, otherwise English
+* Multi language, Danish when language is set to Danish in Windows.
+For all other languages texts are in English
-* Connect to the Z21 via TCP/IP
+* Connect to the Z21 via UDP
 * Received information about locomotives (speed, direction, functions, protocol) when other driving controls are used
 * Received information about turnouts/points (position, protocol) when other controls are used
 * Send commands to control locomotives (speed, direction, functions, protocol)